 (G) Review and Comment on Demolition Permit Applications for Historical Resources.
 Review demolition permit applications for (1) resources included in the City of San Juan Bautista Register of Historic Resources including contributing properties located within designated historic district boundaries, and (2) properties that have been determined to be historically significant by the City through an environmental review process in accordance with CEQA Guidelines Title 14, Chapter 3, Section 15064.5(a)(3) as meeting the criteria for listing on the California Register of Historical Resources (PRC 5024.1, Title 14 CCR, Section 4852).
-The Board shall review demolition permit applications, associated technical studies prepared by a qualified architectural historian and proposed measures to mitigate significant impacts that may be caused by the demolition of historical resources and (1) make recommendations to the Planning Commission regarding the adequacy of the findings of the technical studies, (2) provide feasible alternatives to demolition, if applicable, (3) recommend mitigation measures that are roughly proportional to the impact on the historic resource.
+The Board shall review demolition permit applications, associated technical studies prepared by a qualified architectural historical resources and (1) make recommendations to the Planning Commission regarding the adequacy of the findings of the technical studies, (2) provide feasible alternatives to demolition, if applicable, (3) recommend mitigation measures that may lessen the impact to a level of less than significance, and (4) propose mitigation measures that are roughly proportional to the impact on the historic resource.